ScordinoD1994/g1-2025-website/docs/_pages/Data Gathering.md

     <li> <var> Platforms </var>: list of platforms on which a game has been released </li>
 </ul>

-From Metacritic, using <a href="https://selenium-python.readthedocs.io/">Selenium</a>, we scraped for each game
+Finally, from Metacritic, using <a href="https://selenium-python.readthedocs.io/">Selenium</a>, we scraped for each game

 <ul class = "in_text_list">
     <li> <var> Metascore </var>: average critics rating </li>